jeffThompson/CreativeProgramming2/Assignments/Week04_Tracking.md

 * A repository of your project's code uploaded to Github
 * A `REAMDE` file in your repo, including:
   * A description of your project
-  * A screenshot of it running
+  * Three screenshots of it running
-  * Link to video documentation
 * Upload a screenshot of your project to Canvas and add a link to your repo as a comment